 |Score (percentile)||Timing (actual)||Timing (Reference)|

-Look at Performance Progression section and note down the time spent on each question for block 1 and 2.
+Look at the Performance Progression section and note down the time spent on each question for blocks 1 and 2.

 Compare these numbers with the reference table shown below:

 - If time spent is more than the reference time, then it is a true representation of your ability

 - If time spent is less than the reference time, then it may or may not be a true representation of your ability

 Why it may not be a true representation of your ability?
 Because you did not spend enough time on these questions to get them correct.

 In this Enhanced Score Report, clearly, Sentence Correction (46 percentile) is her weakest sub-section.
 But is it a true representation of her ability?
 Looking at the tables, we can see that it is a true representation of her ability.

 She spent 1:46 on an average on each SC question which is more than the reference time of 1:20.
 Moreover, she spent on an average, more time on questions in Block 1 and 2.
 It’s not that she rushed during these blocks.
 Therefore, we can conclude that her SC score is a true representation of her ability.

 - She is strong in CR (91 percentile), average in RC (68 percentile) and weak in SC (46 percentile).

 - She is comfortable solving CR questions.
 However, she is spending less than the reference time on CR questions, and she must not rush through them.